leanlow/translation_scripts/README.md

 Here is an example of what would be created
 ![Image of lyric example](https://i.ytimg.com/vi/o0ftlJfcVxU/maxresdefault.jpg)

-If you're powerpoint savvy, you can use the master slide to add the image you want I used befunky to create these collages of the members.
-Then to do color coding or blocking, just go on each slide and add a translucent block on top of the not singing people.
+If you're powerpoint savvy, you can use the master slide to add the image you want, I used befunky to create these collages of the members.
+Then to do color coding or blocking, just go on each slide and add a translucent block on top of the non-active members.

+What is exported: a pptx file with all of the lyrics on each slide, the first slide is intentionally left blank to create a title or opening slide.
+The size is 1600 x 900 pixels which is good for a 16:9 resolution video.
+(I think that's 720p, who needs 1080p for a lyrics video?).

 ## USAGE